Convolutional Deep Kernel Machines: Introduction

-While convolutional DKMs themselves are not overly challenging to define, it turns out that developing an efficient inducing point scheme in the convolutional setting is highly non-trivial.
-Standard inducing points live in the same space as the inputs, which in the convolutional setting might be images.
-However, images are too large, resulting in expensive $\mathcal{O}(P_\text{i}^3W^3H^3)$ operations, where $P_\text{i}$ is the number of inducing points, and $W,H$ are the width and height of the images.
-At the same time, efficient inducing patch schemes from the GP literature \citep{vanderwilk2017convgp,blomqvist2018convdgp,dutordoir2020dcgp} cannot be applied to DKMs, as they rely on intermediate features being available to perform comparisons using the kernel function, whereas DKMs only propagate kernel/Gram matrices through the layers, \textit{not} features.
-Therefore, we are forced to develop an entirely new inter-domain \citep{lazaro2009inter,hensman2017variational,rudner2020inter} convolutional inducing point scheme, designed specifically for the DKM setting.
-To summarise, our contributions are: \begin{itemize} \item Introducing convolutional DKMs, which achieve SOTA performance for kernel methods on CIFAR-10, with an accuracy of 92\%. \item Introducing an efficient inter-domain inducing point scheme for convolutional DKMs, which allows our largest model to train in 28 GPU hours, 1--2 orders of magnitude faster than full NNGP / NTK / Myrtle kernels. \item Developing a number of different model variants, empirically investigating their performance, including 7 different normalisation schemes (Appendix~\ref{app:batchnorm}), two likelihoods (Appendix~\ref{sec:app:likelihood}) and two different top-layers (Appendix~\ref{sec:app:final_layer_after_convolutions}). \end{itemize}
+However, developing an efficient, scalable DKM inducing point scheme for the convolutional setting is highly non-trivial.
+Naively applying the inducing point inference scheme from \citet{dkm} implies taking images as inducing points, resulting in prohibitive $\mathcal{O}(P_\text{i}^3W^3H^3)$ operations, where $P_\text{i}$ is the number of inducing points, and $W,H$ are the width and height of the images.
+One alternative is inducing patch schemes from the GP literature \citep{vanderwilk2017convgp,blomqvist2018convdgp,dutordoir2020dcgp}; however they cannot be applied to DKMs, as they rely on intermediate features, whereas DKMs only propagate kernel/Gram matrices through the layers, \textit{not} features.
+We were thus forced to develop an entirely new inter-domain \citep{lazaro2009inter,hensman2017variational,rudner2020inter} convolutional inducing point scheme, designed specifically for the DKM setting.
+To summarise, our contributions are: \begin{itemize}[noitemsep,topsep=0pt] \item Introducing convolutional DKMs, which achieve SOTA performance for kernel methods on CIFAR-10 with an accuracy of 92.7\%. \item Introducing an efficient inter-domain inducing point scheme for convolutional DKMs, which allows our largest model to train in 77 GPU hours, 1--2 orders of magnitude faster than full NNGP / NTK / Myrtle kernels. \item Developing a number of different model variants, empirically investigating their performance, including various normalisation schemes (Appendix~\ref{app:batchnorm}), two likelihoods (Appendix~\ref{sec:app:likelihood}) and two different top-layers (Appendix~\ref{sec:app:final_layer_after_convolutions}). \end{itemize}